Hadwiger's conjecture for cap bodies: Proof of (dimensions )

 Besides non-negativity of $n_i$, we will use two constraints.
 First, recalling~\eqref{eqn:caps-not-overlap}, we get that the total measure of these caps is at most $1$.
 In terms of $n_i$, this provides the following constraint:

 The second constraint directly follows from~\eqref{eqn:caps-not-overlap} and \cref{lemma:caps_pi/4}:

-Let $M_{s,l,t,N}$ denote the solution of the integer linear programming problem
+Let $M_{s,l,t}$ denote the solution of the integer linear programming problem

 with non-negative integer variables $n_i$, $0\le i\le t-1$.
-We get $I(\mc{K}^n_c)\le M_{s,l,t,N}+(n+1)s+2nl$.
-Picking $N=200$, $t=200$ and running the corresponding SageMath (\cite{sagemath}) script (provided in the appendix) which searches over possible choices of $s$ and $l$, we obtain the results listed in \cref{tbl} and complete the proof.
+We get $I(\mc{K}^n_c)\le \lfloor M_{s,l,t} \rfloor+(n+1)s+2nl$.
+For each dimension $n$, $4\le n\le 15$, by computer search taking $50\le t\le 500$, and suitable values of $s$, $l$ we obtained the results in \cref{tbl}.
+The computations can be verified by running the corresponding SageMath (\cite{sagemath}) script provided in the appendix which takes about ten minutes on a modern personal computer.

-\section{Proof of \cref{thm:explicit} (dimensions $n\ge 13$)}
+\section{Proof of \cref{thm:explicit} (dimensions $n\ge 9$)}